OctopusDeploy/docs/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md

 ---
-title: Pushing packages to the Built-In repository
+title: Pushing Packages to the Built-In Repository
 description: Pushing packages to the Octopus Built-In repository can be done in numerous ways including the Octopus web portal, your build server and common command line utilities.
 ---

 :::success
-**Supported packages**
+**Supported Packages**
 The Octopus built-in repository has always supported NuGet packages, and since Octopus 3.3 it can [support many different types of packages](/docs/packaging-applications/supported-packages.md).
 :::